 A number of potential bearing surfaces can be considered in a hip replacement.

-‘Ceramic on ceramic’ bearings have been used widely in orthopaedics for a number of years.
-More recent improvements in the composition and preparation of ceramics has resulted in improved clinical function.
-This has encouraged increased popularity in ceramic bearings.
+‘Ceramic-on-ceramic’ bearings have been used widely in orthopaedics for a number of years.
+More recent improvements in the composition and preparation of ceramics has resulted in excellent clinical outcomes with reduced wear.
+This has encouraged the use of newer Delta ceramic bearings.
 Ceramic is a harder material and has better lubrication characteristics.
-The resulting reduced wear rate allows the surgeon to use a significantly larger diameter bearing surface.
+The resulting reduced wear rate allows the surgeon to use significantly larger diameter bearing surface options.
 Increased head size has been shown to reduce the rate of dislocation of the hip replacement.

 Fracture of a first generation ceramic femoral head

 Ceramic debris is seen within the surrounding soft tissues

 More recent developments in ceramic technology, and particularly the introduction of ‘Delta’ ceramic, have reduced the rate of femoral head fracture enormously.
 Similarly, an understanding of just how important it is that ceramic bearings are perfectly aligned and that the ceramic liners are perfectly positioned inside the uncemented shell has led to reduced concern of ceramic bearing failure.